 After months of speculation Sky says it will enter the broadband market next year.
-The move is one of the industry’s worst kept secrets.
+The move was the industry’s worst kept secret.

 Sky says it will start by targeting its existing TV customers.
 Then it will focus on homes that are fibre-ready but not yet connected.

 In a media statement, chief executive Martin Stewart says: “We want to provide the best possible sport and entertainment experience to New Zealanders.
 A high-quality, high-speed broadband service built specifically for entertainment helps us do that.

 Rumours about Sky’s entry into telecommunications have swirled around the sector for months.